Beginners Embroidery Guide

 An embroidery needle

 Thread comes in 8m lengths, each strand of thread is made up of 6 thinner strands that are twisted together.
-The 6 thread can be separated and used in smaller numbers, for example 3 of the 6 thread, to create different stitch widths and effects.
+The 6 thread can be separated and used in smaller numbers, for example, 3 of the 6 thread, to create different stitch widths and effects.
 Embroidery patterns will state how many threads you need to stitch each part of a design.

 Embroidery hoops are inexpensive and make embroidery so much easier, common types are made from wood or metal and plastic.

-For most embroidery a wooden hoop of around 15cm (6") to 20cm (8") is a good choice.
+For most embroidery projects a wooden hoop of around 15cm (6") to 20cm (8") is a good choice.
 All of the Personalised Patterns here fit an 8" hoop, which is a nice size to hang on the wall.
 Elbesee is a good quality brand of hoop that is widely available online.

-Embroidery stabiliser is not an essential for embroidery but if you want to stitch on stretchy fabrics you will find it useful.
-Embroidery stabiliser is paper that irons or sticks on to fabric to make it thicker, more stable and easier to stitch on.
+Embroidery stabiliser is not essential for embroidery but if you want to stitch on stretchy fabrics you will find it useful.
+Embroidery stabiliser is paper that irons or sticks on to the fabric to make it thicker, more stable and easier to stitch on.
 Once you have finished sewing you can either tear the stabiliser away or wash it off, depending on the type you choose.

 The fabric can be plain or patterned but if you would like to use your transfer directly on the fabric choose light colours so the lines of the pattern show up clearly.

 Once you have transferred your pattern (see here or the back of the pack for instructions) lay your fabric over the smaller ring of your embroidery hoop, now place the larger ring over the fabric and small hoop.